Black Friday 2022 clothing deals - ExBulletin

 Nordström: The department store is offering up to 70% off top-selling brands like Ugg, Tory Burch and Adidas this holiday weekend.

-Hello: Everything on the Alos site is at 30%, including its popular Airlift Leggings.
+Hello: Everything on the Alos site is on sale for up to 70% off, including his popular Airlift Leggings.

-pumps: Stock up on soft and durable socks, underwear and t-shirts at 20% off.
+pumps: Stock up on soft and durable socks, underwear and t-shirts at 25% off with code BIG SALE25.

 Dagne Dover: All chic and functional Dagne Dovers bags are 25% off for Black Friday with code BFRIYAY25.